AllenP666/MySite/README.md

 # MySite

-This is my first site on pure HTML and CSS
+This is my first site on pure HTML and CSS.
 You can check it here: https://alinpm.ru